william-mx/mxck_ws/src/realsense_stream/README.md

-# ROS Package for Efficient RealSense Image Streaming
+# Efficient RealSense Image Streaming ROS Package

-This ROS package serves as a practical alternative to the official `realsense_camera` package, offering significant performance improvements on constrained systems.
-It comprises two main scripts:
+This ROS package provides an efficient solution for streaming images from RealSense cameras.
+It consists of two main scripts:

-### `realsense_image_publisher.py` (Publisher)
+## `realsense_jpeg_publisher.py` (Publisher)
-- **Functionality:** Captures images from a RealSense camera and publishes them over a network using ZeroMQ.
+- **Functionality:** Captures images from a RealSense camera and publishes them as ROS compressed image messages with JPEG encoding.
-- **Configuration:** Allows for customizable settings, including image resolution (FPS), publishing port, and more, to optimize performance according to system capabilities.
+  - Allows customization of settings such as image resolution and FPS.

-### `realsense_image_subscriber.py` (Subscriber)
+## `realsense_jpeg_subscriber.py` (Subscriber)
-- **Functionality:** A sample node that subscribes to the image stream published by `realsense_image_publisher.py`.
-It demonstrates how to receive and process images efficiently.
+- **Functionality:** Demonstrates a sample node that subscribes to the ROS compressed image messages published by `realsense_jpeg_publisher.py`.
+It also measures the FPS (Frames Per Second) of the image stream.
-- **Integration:** Utilizes the `ImageSubscriber` module from `include/image_subscriber.py` for handling image reception and processing in a separate thread, ensuring minimal impact on the main program's performance.

-## Key Advantages
-- **Reduced CPU Load:** Specially designed to minimize computational demand, making it ideal for hardware with limited processing capacity.
-- **Flexible Configuration:** The publisher script's settings can be easily adjusted, offering the flexibility to balance performance and resource utilization.
-- **Streamlined Workflow:** Provides a straightforward approach for real-time image streaming and processing with ROS and ZeroMQ.
+### Performance
+- Achieves approximately 60 FPS with a resolution of (640, 360) on Jetson NX.